Short row (knitting): Japanese short rows

+Usages

 The typical bobble provides a simple illustration of short rows.
 The extra bobble stitches are knitted back and forth several times without knitting the entire row.

 Short rows may be used to bend a flat ribbon of knitting, which requires more fabric on the outside of the curve than on the inside of the curve.
 Short rows introduced on the outside edge will cause the ribbon to bend.

 Similar to increases and decreases, a common use for short rows is in shaping, e.g., in making sock heels, shaping the neck of a sweater or cardigan, or adding French darts near the bust point.
 Short rows introduce extra rows ("courses") of knitting, whereas increases introduce extra columns ("wales").
 In principle, any shaping possible with other increase/decrease method is also possible with short rows.
 However, such shaping may be more challenging to visualize.

 Short rows are also useful in making more attractive bound off edges over multiple rows, e.g., in a raglan armhole, in a sleeve cap, or over a shoulder slant.
 The stitches to be bound off can be "held in reserve" on the knitting needles without being knitted using short rows.
 At the end, all the stitches can be bound off at once, producing a more continuous edge without the typical "ladder" of decreases.